mattcarlotta/subskribble/README.md

-# Dispatchabl
+# subskribble
-Dispatchabl - an experimental app to create and manage clients' lists of subscription based payments.
+subskribble - an experimental app to create and manage clients' lists of subscription based payments.

 ## Quickstart Linux: